B sharp Music Studio

 CANCELLATIONS: I understand that there are other things in your life besides music lessons (although I can’t imagine what is more fun!).
 Vacations, school activities, illness…all those are reasons that you might have to miss a lesson.
 If you are unable to be at your lesson, please call or text me right away.
 I know that “life happens” and students can’t always predict a missed lesson.
 Make-up lessons are available for cancelled lessons with a 24-hr notice.

 If you cancel your lesson with less than 24-hours-notice, you will be charged for the lesson.
 This is a pretty standard policy for music studios.
-It can be difficult, especially in the cold and flu season, to enforce the policy because I understand that you can’t plan on whether or not you’re sick and if you are sick, I don’t want your cooties!
+I understand that you can’t plan on whether or not you’re sick and so I extend a lot of grace about charging for lessons that you cancel because of sickness.
+However, if I find that you are continually cancelling with short notice because you are sick, we will have to address that.
 I have instituted the Lesson Sharing policy so that if you cancel your lesson with less than 24-hours-notice, someone else in your family can take the lesson spot that day or you may give the spot to a friend!
 This way, the spot isn’t “wasted” since you will have to pay for it anyway.
 If you cancel your lesson with less than 24-hour’s notice and can’t find a replacement to use your spot that day, I will try and fill your spot with someone who is looking for an extra lesson.
 If I can’t fill your spot, you will incur the regular lesson charge and will not be eligible for a makeup lesson.
 Makeup lesson credits will expire after 1 month if a makeup lesson has not been scheduled.
-No makeup lesson is offered for a missed (no show) lesson.
+No makeup lesson is offered for a missed (no show) lesson and you will be charged for the lesson.
 Two missed (no show) lessons may result in loss of spot.

 PRACTICE: Practice, practice, practice!
 As your teacher, I can do a lot of things to help you learn, but I can’t practice for you.
 If you really want to improve your musical skills, there is nothing like good, old-fashioned, focused practice time.
 This can be as little as 15 minutes a day preferably working up to at least half-hour a day.
 You will see marked improvement with consistent, focused practicing.